dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The sea speaks a language polite people never repeat.
-It is a colossal scavenger slang and has no respect.
+  The measure of a man is what he does with power.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1534 days)
+## 🌟 Experiences (1535 days)

 ### 🧮 Programming languages